garrettmflynn/hdf5-io/README.md

 ## Conventions
 ### Datasets
-When reading an HDF5 file, datasets are transformed into JavaScript Objects:
+When reading an HDF5 file, both datasets and attributes are transformed into JavaScript objects that hold their respective metadata:
 ```javascript
 const datasetValue = 1 // From HDF5 file
 const output = new Number(datasetValue)
 ```

-Similarly, datasets must be Objects when written to the file:
+If you are adding a new dataset, this **must** be an Object when written to the file:
 ```javascript
 const object = {
     dataset: new Number(1),